Station biologique de Roscoff: Overview

 The personnel of the SBR, which includes about 200 permanent staff, consists of scientists, teaching scientists, technicians, postdoctoral fellows, PhD students and administrative staff.
 These personnel is organized into various research groups within research units that are recognised by the Life Sciences Department of the CNRS (the current research units have the following codes: FR 2424, UMR 8227, UMR 7144, UMI 3614 and USR 3151).
 The various research groups work on a wide range of topics, ranging from investigation of the fine structure and function of biological macromolecules to global oceanic studies.
 Genomic approaches constitute an important part of many of the research programmes, notably via the European Network of Excellence "Marine Genomics" which is coordinated by the SBR.
 With the accommodation facilities at its hotel and its teaching facilities and equipment, the SBR provides conditions for teaching a range of subjects including zoology, phycology and coastal oceanography.
 Teaching at the SBR includes courses that form part of the UPMC Master's program and the European Socrates.
-The SBR is part of the network "BioGenOuest" and give access to different technological platforms as sequencing, mass spectrometry, microscopy and bioinformatics.
+The SBR is part of the network "BioGenOuest" and gives access to different technological platforms as sequencing, mass spectrometry, microscopy and bioinformatics.
 The station publishes (since 1960) a bilingual scientific journal, the Cahiers de Biologie Marine (CBM).
 The SBR also hosts between 12 and 15 national and international conferences per year, including the Jacques Monod Conferences.